Cleanliness suitability

 Cleanliness suitability describes the suitability of operating materials and ventilation and air conditioning components for use in cleanrooms where the air cleanliness and other parameters are controlled by way of technical regulations.
 Tests are carried out to determine this.

+Overview

 Trends such as the miniaturization of structures as well as increased levels of reliability in technology, research and science require controlled “clean” manufacturing environments.
 The task of such environments is to minimize influences which could damage the products concerned.
 The cleanroom environments created by filtering the air were originally developed for the fields of microelectronics and microsystem technology but are now used in a wide range of other high technology sectors such as photovoltaics and the automotive industry.

 Depending upon the industry and process concerned, different factors may have a damaging influence on a product, e.g.: